-By then, the affair was already in full swing.
-Margaret’s father had died after the war and her sister had become Queen, leaving the princess– played by Vanessa Kirby in The Crown – grief-stricken and lonely.
-Townsend (Ben Miles) was appointed Comptroller of her mother’s household and the two became very… close.
+In 1952, Margaret's father had died and her sister had become Queen, leaving the princess grief-stricken and lonely.
+Townsend was appointed Comptroller of her mother's household and the two became very… close.

 By 1953, Townsend had divorced his wife and proposed to the 22-year-old Princess.
 Margaret was inclined to accept, but it was not that simple: under the Royal Marriages Act 1772, as an under-25-year-old she would need the monarch’s consent to the match.
 This put the Queen in a really, really tricky situation, so she did what any true procrastinator does: she put things off and asked her sister to wait a bit.

-When it came out, it was the Abdication Crisis all over again: could a royal marry someone who was divorced?
+When news spread, it was the Abdication Crisis all over again: could a royal marry someone who was divorced?
 The Church of England said no, rather emphatically.
-The British Cabinet said they would refuse to approve the marriage, Winston Churchill hated the thought, and the newspapers – initially, at least – were against the “unthinkable” event.
+The British Cabinet said they would refuse to approve the marriage.
+Winston Churchill hated the thought, and the newspapers – initially, at least – were against the "unthinkable" event.

 So, what next for the star-crossed lovers?
-Churchill arranged for Townsend to be posted to Brussels, at least until Margaret got to 25 and could marry without the Queen’s consent.
+Churchill arranged for Townsend to be posted to Brussels, at least until Margaret got to 25 and could marry without the Queen's consent.
 But even then, she would have to renounce her claim to the throne as well as her royal allowance.
-Like her uncle before her, she faced a choice: love or duty?
+She faced a choice: love or duty?

 There was an agonising wait while Margaret tried to decide what to do, and then finally – after two years – she issued a statement.